This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

-There are a few things to look for when considering contribution to Open Source.
-Each project has it’s own culture and community that you will become a part of if you contribute.
-Make sure you want to be a part of that community keeping the following in mind.
+There are a few things to look for when considering contributing to Open Source.
+Each project has its own culture and community.
+Make sure you want to be a part of that community keeping the following in mind:

 Look around the community and see what the general vibe is.
 When outsiders like yourself get involved are they welcomed diplomatically or are they shutdown and shut-out?

 You can find this by checking out open and closed issues and pull requests for the project.
 It’s usually pretty easy to pick up who the leaders of a project are, and how they handle newcomers.